miking-lang/miking-benchmarks/README.md

 argument = "insertion-sort"
 ```

-This nested way of configuring the benchmark
+This hierarchical way of configuring the benchmark
 `sort/mcore/insertion-sort/insertion-sort.mc` is equivalent to, but less
 redundant than, the flat version in [the previous
 example](#example-benchmark-configuration-file).